What Is CellarTracker?

 CellarTracker also features a massive database of millions of community wine reviews that anyone can search to find recommendations on wines.
 These days, when you search for the name of a wine on Google, CellarTracker is usually one of the first few links, and that’s how most people find and subsequently use the site.

-At the core of CellarTracker is a very comprehensive database of nearly 2.1 million wines.
+At the core of CellarTracker is a very comprehensive database of more than 3 million wines.
 Generally speaking, most wine enthusiasts will find about 99% coverage using the existing wine database.
 It is also quite easy for any member of the community to create new wines, although great care should be taken to first ensure that the wine doesn’t already exist in the database in some form.
 In fact, the wine database is constantly expanding with thousands of new wines added by the community every week.